Toronto streetcar system: Electrical pickup

-Older streetcar models used by the TTC, like the ALRVs and CLRVs, receive their electricity by trolley pole.
+Older streetcar models used by the TTC, like the ALRVs and CLRVs, received their electricity by trolley pole.

 The older CLRV and ALRV streetcars had only a trolley pole.
 Flexity Outlook streetcars have both a pantograph and a trolley pole.
 All streetcars in service had been using the trolley pole until September 12, 2017, when 509 Harbourfront became the first route to use the pantograph.

 With the introduction of the Flexity streetcars, the TTC plans to convert the entire system to be pantograph-compatible.
 The new streetcars need 50 percent more electric current than the older streetcars, and use of the trolley pole limits the amount of electricity the new cars can draw from the overhead wire, resulting in reduced performance.
 One consequence of trolley pole use on the Flexity streetcars is that air conditioning does not function in summer.
 With pantograph operation, the TTC expects Flexity streetcars to have more efficient heating and air conditioning systems, better vehicle performance and fewer delays caused by disconnections from overhead wires.

 Since 2008, the TTC has been converting the streetcar overhead wire to be compatible for pantograph electrical pickup as well as for trolley poles.
 The overhead over the Fleet Street tracks was the first to be converted.
 The new overhead uses different hangers so that pantographs do not strike supporting crosswires.
 It also uses a different gauge of wire to handle the higher electrical demands of Flexity streetcars.

 The streetcar to the left uses a pantograph, while the one on the right uses a trolley pole.
 Conversion of the overhead wire to be compatible with pantographs began in 2008.
 Note that the one on the left has vinyl wrap for advertising.